dariothuerkauf/address-clustering/python/README.md

 3. **Data Visualization**:
     - Located in: `./data-visualization/`
     - Scripts designed to visualize the datasets and outputs, helping in data analysis and presentation.

-4. **Utils**:
-    - Located in: `./utils/`
-    - Utility folder that includes classes and functions reused across multiple scripts.